The Gunny Sack

 3. Nerds Rope

 4. And if it’s too frustrating, don’t add a basket handle.
-The treats are fun without them too!
+The treats are fun without them, too!

-1. How can I make these in a mini bundt pan?
 For a mini bundt pan, use 1 1/2 squares of Pillsbury Ready to Bake Sugar Cookie Dough or 1 1/2 tablespoons of homemade sugar cookie dough.

-2. How can I make the Easter baskets in a mini muffin pan?
 For a mini muffin pan, use 1 square of Pillsbury Ready To Bake Sugar Cookie Dough or 1 tablespoon of homemade sugar cookie dough.

-3. Do I need to do anything different when using a metal pan?
 If using a metal pan, instead of a silicone pan, you can roll the cookie dough balls in sugar before placing them in the pan to help prevent sticking.

 Easter Basket Cookie Cups